Media on Umbraco Cloud

 You will notice that there is a Media (

-/media) folder in the root of your project files.
+wwwroot/media) folder in your project files.
 This folder usually holds all media files associated with a Umbraco project.
 As your Umbraco Cloud environments are all configured with Azure Blob Storage, the media files are not in this media folder.